Hitler's SS: Portrait in Evil: Historical Nazi characters

 The character of SA-Gruppenführer Josef Biegler (played by actor Paul Brooke) was a composite of several real life SA generals and not based on any one particular person.
 David Warner, who played Heydrich, originally played the SS general in the 1978 TV miniseries Holocaust.

-Release information
+Release

 The original version of Hitler's SS: Portrait in Evil was released in February 1985 on network television and ran either as a single four-hour program or as two two-hour instalments.
 Both versions were edited for commercials.